PX4/PX4-user_guide/en/config_vtol/vtol_quad_configuration.md

 Parameter: [VT_ARSP_BLEND](../advanced_config/parameter_reference.md#VT_ARSP_BLEND)

-By default, as the airspeed gets close to the transition speed, multirotor attitude control will be reduced and fixed wing control will start increasing continuously until the transition occurs.
+By default, as the airspeed gets close to the transition speed, multirotor attitude control will be reduced and fixed-wing control will start increasing continuously until the transition occurs.

-Disable blending by setting this parameter to 0 which will keep full multirotor control and zero fixed wing control until the transition occurs.
+Disable blending by setting this parameter to 0 which will keep full multirotor control and zero fixed-wing control until the transition occurs.

 #### Transition Airspeed

 Parameter: [VT_ARSP_TRANS](../advanced_config/parameter_reference.md#VT_ARSP_TRANS)

-This is the airspeed which, when reached, will trigger the transition out of multirotor mode into fixed wing mode.
+This is the airspeed which, when reached, will trigger the transition out of multirotor mode into fixed-wing mode.
 It is critical that you have properly calibrated your airspeed sensor.
 It is also important that you pick an airspeed that is comfortably above your airframes stall speed (check `FW_AIRSPD_MIN`) as this is currently not checked.